 You can use the special tags

-endpoint to explicitly set the Service and/or Endpoint name.
+call to explicitly set the Service, Endpoint and/or Call name.
 Those tags take precedence over any other Service and Endpoint naming rules:

 When no specific fields are provided, the name of the Service for all SDK spans will be

 SDK.
-The Endpoint name will be the given
+The Endpoint and Call name will be the given

 name in either the